netdata/kernel-collector/kernel/DEVELOPER.md

 # Developers

-This MD file was added to help develpoers starting with eBPF codes.
+This MD file was added to help developers starting with eBPF development.

-We are using in this repo the same [pattern](https://elixir.bootlin.com/linux/v4.20.17/source/samples/bpf) used before [BTF](https://docs.kernel.org/bpf/btf.html) to be released.
+In this repo we are using the same [pattern](https://elixir.bootlin.com/linux/v4.20.17/source/samples/bpf) that was used before
+[BTF](https://docs.kernel.org/bpf/btf.html) was released.
 All source files ending with `_kern.c` are eBPF codes loaded inside `kernel ring`.
 We do no have a `_user.c` for each one of `_kern.c` files, because we have a common loader for all (`tester_user.c`).